jluebbe/DistroKit/doc/testing.rst

 BSP
 ---

-Create a initramf of the root filesystem:
+Create an initramf of the root filesystem:

 - PTXCONF_IMAGE_ROOT_CPIO = y